twosigma/goll-e/STYLE.md

 # Conclusion
 Strive for *consistency*.
 Write self-documenting, maintainable code.
 Give it some air with spacing.
-Don't use syntax that has iffy meanings; be explicit.
+Don't use syntax that has iffy meanings—-be explicit.
 Don't use syntax that breaks some browsers when there is a simple alternative.
 Follow standards.
 Don't be dumb.
 The end.